ray-project/ray/doc/source/rllib/key-concepts.rst

-Typically, RLlib generates episode chunks of size ``config.rollout_fragment_length`` through the :ref:`EnvRunner <rllib-key-concepts-env-runners>` actors in the Algorithm's :ref:`EnvRunnerGroup <rllib-key-concepts-env-runners>`, and sends as many episode chunks to each :ref:`Learner <rllib-key-concepts-learners>` actor as is required to build a training batch of exactly size ``config.train_batch_size_per_learner``.
+Typically, RLlib generates episode chunks of size ``config.rollout_fragment_length`` through the :ref:`EnvRunner <rllib-key-concepts-env-runners>` actors in the Algorithm's :ref:`EnvRunnerGroup <rllib-key-concepts-env-runners>`, and sends as many episode chunks to each :ref:`Learner <rllib-key-concepts-learners>` actor as required to build a training batch of exactly size ``config.train_batch_size_per_learner``.

 A typical :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` object looks as follows: